ReportedUser/Robot_Control_with_depth_camera/README.md

 Next steps I'll be adding to this project:

 - Pick and Place using the depth camera.
+(Unfortunately, I no longer have access to the camera, so I won't be able to do this.)
 - Improve code quality of life.
 - Config file so there is no need to go inside the scripts to change information.